Michael Flynn: Post-election, 2021

 Flynn became active on speaking tours in 2021, including the ReAwaken America Tour which Flynn helped launch.
 Will Sommer of The Daily Beast observed that a prayer Flynn gave in September bore a striking resemblance to one by Elizabeth Clare Prophet, leader of the Church Universal and Triumphant, an anti-communist doomsday cult.
 Some QAnon supporters alleged the prayer was Satanic because Flynn used terms they considered antithetical to Christian doctrine.

+The ReAwaken America Tour is sponsored by Charisma News, a proponent of the New Apostolic Reformation.

 While speaking before a ReAwaken America audience in November 2021, Flynn stated: "If we are going to have one nation under God, which we must, we have to have one religion.
 One nation under God, and one religion under God," a statement that caused outrage.

 In December 2021, lawyer and QAnon follower L. Lin Wood leaked a text exchange and a phone conversation between himself and Flynn, in which Flynn commented that QAnon was "a set up and a disinformation campaign to make people look like a bunch of kooks" and accused "the Left" or the CIA of being behind the campaign.

 Reuters reported in December 2021 that Flynn and associated military-intelligence veterans played a central role in spreading false information alleging the 2020 election had been stolen from Trump.
 Phil Waldron, a psychological operations expert, said he worked with Flynn on secret projects during the Iraq and Afghanistan wars, and worked in clandestine services under Flynn at the Defense Intelligence Agency.
 Waldron had distributed a 38-page PowerPoint presentation detailing an elaborate theory that China and Venezuela had taken control of voting machines — a theory also promoted by Trump and Flynn attorney Sidney Powell.
 Waldron said he had conveyed his theory to congressman Louie Gohmert who immediately called Trump.
 Waldron soon met with Powell and Rudy Giuliani before attending a meeting with Trump in the Oval Office.
 Waldron said he spoke with Trump chief of staff Mark Meadows several times and discussed his theory with several members of Congress.
 The presentation recommended that Trump declare a national security emergency to delay the January 6 certification of electors, reject all ballots cast by machine, and have paper ballots secured by U.S. marshals and National Guard troops to conduct a recount.